Ryan Mallett, Cam Newton Make Differing Impressions At Combine

 Newton’s appearance was by far the most anticipated of the combine.
 Observers wanted to see how Newton would respond to the accusations of borderline-delusional arrogance leveled against him after an interview earlier in the week where he famously declared himself an icon.
 Newton, as it turned out, would not disappoint.

 In contrast to the defensive Mallett, Newton looked smooth and well-schooled.
 “First and foremost I understand that my obligation is to be the best possible football player that I can be,” Newton said in response to critics.
 “I know and believe that.”
-Added Newton, “I was making the point [with my icon remark] that I want to be the best possible ambassador for them just like I want to be the best possible ambassador for whatever team I am lucky enough to play for.”
+Added Newton, “I was making the point that I want to be the best possible ambassador for them just like I want to be the best possible ambassador for whatever team I am lucky enough to play for.”

 Obviously, that statement was pure BS dreamed up by a cagey rep. Fortunately for Newton the tactic worked.
 By presser’s end, Newton’s critics had backed off, and were instead venting their ire against Mallett who has now become the official future Ryan Leaf of the 2011 draft.